 - $90 million acquisition by a U.K.-based multinational of the assets of a Massachusetts-based competitor and the shares of its Hong Kong, China and U.S. Virgin Islands subsidiaries.

-- $110 million reorganization designed to solve a dispute among the three shareholder groups of a Massachusetts manufacturing company.
+- $110 million reorganization of a Massachusetts-based textile manufacturer designed to solve a dispute among the three family shareholder groups.

 - Acquisition by a French public company of a minority stake in a Boston-based start-up.